 It is clear that Google has mobile-first indexing, and over 50% of the searches are now done on mobile devices.
 So having your site optimized for mobile devices is huge.
 If you’re not doing this, you’re not going to do well in ranking your small website on Google.

 Marketing expert with experience in developing digital capabilities within investment management companies.
 Certificated expertise in social media, web, email, online advertising and digital performance marketing campaigns, both from a strategy and operational perspective.
-Also experienced in driving the digital marketing technology investment roadmap including CRM and automation tools.
+Hands-on success with brand awareness, lead generation and fund promotion campaigns.
 My know-how spans both B2B and B2C in the finance industry.